-There are other ways to obtain useful information on the Committee's reaction function.
+^{39.} There are other ways to obtain useful information on the Committee's reaction function.
 For example, several interview respondents suggested that the FOMC publish how policy is likely to change in various scenarios.
-That is, provide each participant a common set of paths for growth, unemployment and inflation, and ask what they think the appropriate policy rate path would be in each case.
+That is, provide each participant a common set of paths for growth, unemployment, and inflation, and ask what they think the appropriate policy-rate path would be in each case.
+We return to this idea at the end of section 5.